thiswillbeyourgithub/karakeep_python_api/README.md

 ### Command Line Interface (CLI)

 The CLI dynamically generates commands based on the API methods.
-You need to provide your API key and base URL either via environment variables (recommended) or command-line options.
+You need to provide your API key and endpoint either via environment variables (recommended) or command-line options.

 **Basic Structure:**